thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-cust-cal-update.md

 10. For Monthly offset, click the menu and select a month.

-11. For Start day of the week, click the menu and select a day.
+11. For Start day of week, click the menu and select a day.

 12. For Quarter name prefix, enter the prefix you'd like to use for quarter numbers.